 Overheating is a less-obvious sign of a blown head gasket.
 In severe cases, a major leak would have caused bubbles in the overflow tank, tantamounting to overheating.

 When the head gasket is blown, your car will usually overheat, especially after a long drive.
-This is a result of the diminishing coolant (used up by engine), and the inability of your vehicle’s radiator to cool the contaminated coolant.
+This is a result of the diminishing coolant (used up by the engine), and the inability of your vehicle’s radiator to cool the contaminated coolant.
 An overheated engine is an invitation for problems like an expansion of metal components, causing cracks and; and seals and gaskets getting damaged and causing other leaks in your engine.

 A Blown head gasket cannot be ruled out as the issue when the thermostat (on the dashboard) indicates an abnormally high engine temperature along with the warning sign being on.